rxdock/rxdock/docs/user-guide/pharmacophoric-restraints.rst

 .. note::

-   rDock assumes the user knows how to compute and find pharmacophores.
-The user will need the coordinates, tolerance and type of restraint, which will be the input for rDock.
+   |Dock| assumes the user knows how to compute and find pharmacophores.
+The user
+   will need the coordinates, tolerance and type of restraint, which will be the input for |Dock|.

 Step 1: Pharmacophoric restraints file
 --------------------------------------

-The first step is to create the input file for rDock with the necessary info.
+The first step is to create the input file for |Dock| with the necessary info.

 As you can find in the :ref:`Reference guide <reference-guide>`, this file needs one line per pharmacophore with the next structure (each element separated with